cronosjs/cronos-xp/README.md

 #### getLeaderboard()
 A method that returns the top users of a guild sorted by their amount of xp.
-`limit` is an option parameter to change the amount of users that are being returned *(Default: 10)*.
+`limit` is an optional parameter to change the number of users that are being returned *(Default: 10)*.
-`startingAt` is an option parameter to change where the list of returned users start *(Default: 0)*.
+`startingAt` is an optional parameter to change where the list of returned users start *(Default: 0)*.
 *(If `startingAt` is 2 for example it will start with the third place.)*

 Returns an array of arrays that contain a string being the userid and, an object of type [User](#user).